-The Mediterranean Researchers’ Night, MEDNIGHT 2021, will be held on September 24, 2021, and for the first time, various Mediterranean countries will come together in a science-related event under a common flag.
+The Mediterranean Researchers’ Night, MEDNIGHT 2023, will be held on September 29, 2023.
+Several Mediterranean countries will come together in a science-related event under a common flag.

 That night will mark the end of three months of activities for all audiences that will take place in different cities in Mediterranean countries.

 This summer, gardens, streets, beaches and, for the first time, beach bars, will bring together scientists with audiences of all ages.

 We will look at the stars over the sea together, we will solve challenges that will be a science game, we will visit boats whose mission is to study the fauna and denounce the attacks suffered by the Mediterranean… There will be many different activities throughout an unforgettable summer.

 This map indicates the cities in the Mediterranean basin in which activities will be carried out in the Mediterranean Researchers’ night

 500 million people on three continents are united by the world’s largest sea.
 We are Mediterranean.
 The sea that brushes us, a strategic geographic location, and the shared trace of our history, gives us a common character, and common problems.

 23 countries: Albania, Algeria, Bosnia, Croatia, Cyprus, Egypt, Slovenia, Spain, France, Greece, Iran, Israel, Italy, Jordan, Lebanon, Libya, Malta, Morocco, Portugal, Syria, Tunisia, Turkey and the former Yugoslavia they bleed from the same wound: in all of them, male and female scientists are actively working for overcoming our major concerns.